leealso/AZ203/IaaS/aks.md

 Azure Kubernetes Services (AKS) is a fully managed Kubernetes container orchestrator.
 It takes care of much of the overhead of managing your own Kubernetes infrastructure.

 ## Create an AKS Cluster with CLI
-The following commands can be used to create a AKS cluster using the [azure-vote.yaml](azure-vote.yaml) file.
+1. Create an AKS cluster using the [azure-vote.yaml](azure-vote.yaml) manifest file.
-A Kubernetes manifest file defines a desired state for the cluster, such as what container images to run.
-The manifest used in this example is [azure-vote.yaml](azure-vote.yaml).
 ```powershell
 # Set variables
 $resourceGroupName = "aks-example"